ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-With those 2 methods in place, it's now high time you add some tests !
-Create
+With those 2 methods in place, it's now high time to add some tests.

-file `tests/Matrix.cpp` and add the following code to it:
+Create file `tests/Matrix.cpp` and add the following code to it:

 ```CPP
 #include "Matrix/Matrix.h"